 (d) In dicot stems, the cambium cells that are present between the primary xylem and primary phloem are called the intrafascicular cambium, whereas the interfascicular cambium is formed by the adjoining medullary cells with the intrafascicular cambium.
 This meristematic form is the interfascicular cambium.

-(e) A closed vascular bundle is the one which lacks cambium and, therefore, cannot perform secondary growth, whereas an opened vascular bundle is the one which has cambium and can very well perform secondary growth.
+(e) A closed vascular bundle is one which lacks cambium and, therefore, cannot perform secondary growth, whereas an open vascular bundle is one which has cambium and can very well perform secondary growth.

 Also, check the NCERT Books and NCERT Syllabus here